-The Berlin Wall, erected by the German Democratic Republic (GDR) on August 13, 1961, served as a physical boundary that divided East and West Berlin.
-While its primary purpose was to prevent the migration of East Germans to West Germany, its construction significantly impacted international relations, primarily concerning the Soviet Union (USSR).
-This blog post aims to shed light on how the USSR perceived the Berlin Wall and its implications.
+The barrier was built by the German Democratic Republic on August 13,1961, and acted as a dividing line between East and West Berlin.
+Although it was designed to stop East Germans from moving to West Germany it had enormous effects to the international relation mainly to the Soviet Union (USSR).
+The goal of this blog post is to enlighten some issues related to how the USSR saw the Berlin Wall and its meaning.
 Let’s explore!

 The Berlin Wall: A Symbol of Soviet Control

-The USSR regarded the Berlin Wall as a crucial element in maintaining its control over East Germany and preventing the influence of the West.
-From the Soviet perspective, the wall safeguarded the socialist system and protected East Germany from alleged Western capitalist aggression.
+The USSR saw the Berlin Wall as a tool in preserving the power over East Germany and preventing influx from the Western side.
+From the Soviet strategies, the wall remained as the shield of socialism and as a shield of East Germany against the so called imperialism from the west.

 Impact on Soviet-German Relations

-For the USSR, the presence of the wall represented their commitment to protecting the gains of the socialist revolution in the GDR.
-However, it also served as a visual reminder of the deep ideological divide between the capitalist West and the communist East.
+To the USSR the Wall meant its determination to defend the achievements of the socialist revolution in the GDR.
+But, it also signified as a symbol of the ideological battle between the capitalist world of the West and the communism of the East.

 International Perception